What Does an Art Auction House Specialist Do?

 Art auction house specialists help clients prepare their collections for auction in many different ways.
 They frequently travel to collectors' homes to evaluate their works of art.
 They set reserves for pieces and work on the marketing strategy for the collection.
 After the auction is over, they may help process sales and unsold lots.

-Specialists help bring in new clients and maintain relationships with existing ones, so that clients will remain loyal to the art house when they want to sell other pieces.
+Specialists bring in new clients and maintain relationships with existing ones so that clients remain loyal to the art house when they want to sell other pieces.

 Art Auction House Specialist Salary

-The U.S. Bureau of Labor Statistics (BLS) doesn't cite salary figures specifically for art auction house specialists, but art archivists and curators and other museum workers earned the following median salaries in 2018:
+The U.S. Bureau of Labor Statistics (BLS) doesn't cite salary figures specifically for art auction house specialists.
+It lists salary figures for art archivists, curators, and other museum workers instead.
+A key difference between those jobs and art auction house specialists is the former work for museums, governments, or educational institutions.
+Pay for art auction house specialists varies according to the area of specialization and geographical location.
+Art archivists and curators and other museum workers earned the following salaries in 2018:

 - Median Annual Salary: $48,400 ($23.27/hour)